 And Five Guys make the best salted caramel and peanut butter shakes, if you ask me.
-There are two Five Guys to try them out yourself.
+There are two Five Guys in the area to try them out yourself.

 If you are a thrifty person, there are a few antique and vintage shops for you to shop in.
 Try Camden Passage and its Antique Market for some good finds.
 Then walk over to Mary’s Living & Giving and After Noah next to Almeida Theatre.

 For new and unique finds for all things fashion and jewellery, try the many unique fashion stores in Islington.
 For one, there is the Scandinavian themed Wild Swan.